March 705 car-by-car histories

 Driven by: Bill Gubelmann and Gerald Lieberg.
 First race: Mont-Tremblant (R8), 1 Aug 1970.
 Total of 7 recorded races.

 New to Springdel Racing for 1970.
-The first owner is unknown, but the car's orange colour suggests it was Mike Hayman's car in 1970 and 1971.
-Then it may well have been the car entered by BobKat Racing of Washington in 1972.
+The first owner is unknown, but the car's orange colour suggests it was Mike Hayman's car in 1970 and 1971, and then the car entered by Bob-Kat Racing of Washington in 1972.

 New to Springdel Racing for 1970.
 The first owner is unknown, but the car's white colour suggests it was the car entered by Ron Stanwicks at the Mid-Ohio FB race in 1970.
 It may then have been the car of Mario Pistritto from 1972 to 1974.

 March 705s in 1970

 Two of the five 705s have first owners mentioned in March records: 705/2 for Bill Prout and 705/3 for Bill Gubelmann.
 That leaves three to identify, with the colours recorded in March records being the best clue.
 The first car seen competing in SCCA racing was Charlie Gibson's black 705 which was described as "new" when Gibson raced it in a SCCA National at Lime Rock on 4 July.
 A fortnight later Mike Hayman raced an orange-and-blue 705 at Road America, and later that year Ronald Stanwicks took delivery of a white March 705 but did not race it.
 It seems highly likely that Gibson's was the black 705/1, Hayman's was the orange 705/4, and Stanwicks' was the white 705/5.